11-05-2021

 The older variant of Wi-Fi, 802.11g, is capable of providing speeds of up to 54Mbps and is backwards compatible with 802.11b (providing up to 11Mbps).

-User The more recent standard is called 802.11n (offering speeds of up to 150Mbps per channel or up to 600Mbps in total).
+The more recent standard is called 802.11n (offering speeds of up to 150Mbps per channel or up to 600Mbps in total).
 It can be used in the 2.4 GHz or 5 GHz frequency bands, though a receiver needs to have dual-band antenna to operate on both.

 DLNA refers to both an organization and the technology they created.
 The DLNA standard is used for sharing music, photos and video over an existing home network.
 For example, by using DLNA you could stream video from your phone to a compatible TV-set using a Wi-Fi network.